Matthew Remski writes on spiritual delusion and possibility in the shadows of capitalism and climate change.

 • Publication of Practice and All is Coming: Abuse, Cult Dynamics, and Healing in Yoga and Beyond.
 (2019)

-Bio Details: Timeline
+Timeline

 • 1971: Born in Northern Michigan.

-• – 1989: Raised Roman Catholic in a pre-Vatican II throwback school ( Michael’s Choir School, Toronto).
+• – 1989: Raised Roman Catholic in a pre-Vatican II throwback school (Michael’s Choir School, Toronto).

 • 1990 – 1998: Made a living as a church organist, choir conductor, busker, and writer.